Find Affordable College Courses

 La Mirada, CA

 With a ranking of #17, Biola University did quite well on this year’s most popular schools for engineering physics students working on their bachelor’s degree.
-Biola is a medium-sized private not-for-profit school located in the suburb of La Mirada.
+Biola is a moderately-sized private not-for-profit school located in the suburb of La Mirada.

 About 50% of the students majoring in engineering physics at the school are women while 50% are male.

-Full Engineering Physics at Biola University Report
+Read full report on Engineering Physics at Biola University

 Additional Noteworthy Schools